-I. Contractor Affirmation Contractor Affirmation relating to procedures governing permissible contacts: (Contractor Must (Contractor Must Check Applicable Box) Contractor:  a ffirms 🗆 doe es not affirm Dormitory Author ity's procedures relative grees hereinafter to comply with the to permissible contacts for this procurement (3) and § 139-j (6) (b).
-II.
-Contractor Disclosure of Findings of Non-Responsibility and Prior Contract Terminations or Withholdings under the 2005 Procurement Lobbying Law: 1. d in State Finance Law § 139-j and § 139-k the Contractor was not responsible? □ No Yes 2. incomplete inforn nation required b with the requirer y State (s) the intentional provision of false or Finance Law § 139-j and § 139-k, and/or the f State Finance Law § 139-j (3) relating to No If yes, please pro (Attach additiona Yes ach finding of non-responsibility below.
-Gov ernmental Entity: Date of Finding: Basis of Finding:
+I. Contractor Affirmation relating to procedures governing permissible contacts: (Contractor Must Check Applicable Box) Contractor: affirms 🗌 do bes not affirm Dormitory Author ity's procedures relative grees hereinafter to comply with the to permissible contacts for this procuremen j (3) and § 139-j (6) (b). nt II.
+Non-Responsibility and Prior Contract he 2005 Procurement Lobbying Law: 1. d in State Finance Law § 139-j and § 139-k the Contractor was not responsible? □ No Yes 2. incomplete inform failure to comply permissible conta nation required b with the require by State (s) the intentional provision of false or Finance Law § 139-j and § 139-k, and/or th f State Finance Law § 139-j (3) relating to ıe No If yes, please pro (Attach additiona) Yes ach finding of non-responsibility below.
+Gove rnmental Entity: I Date of Finding: В asis of Finding: